BashirRased/wp-plugin-rb-thumbnail-columns/readme.txt

 RB Thumbnail Columns plugin use for your posts visit count.

 == Description ==
-RB Post View Columns is a modern and easy to change plugin.
-With this plugin you can easily see the most visiting posts of any type of post types.
+RB Thumbnail Columns is show your post thumbnail column.

 == Installation ==